 These collections are living and working, meaning that many of our objects are in daily use across Parliament’s buildings and spaces, including in the House of Commons and House of Lords Chambers.

-A team of 25 people care for the collections, looking after items that date from the 14th century to the present day.
+The Heritage Collections team care for the collections, looking after items that date from the 14th century to the present day.
 Our expert team also works with specialist freelancers and contractors who support us with our projects.

 Our work includes: